GravityPDF/gravity-pdf-documentation/docs/v6/developers/actions/gfpdf_tool_tab_actions.md

 		}

 		/**
-		 * If we are here the user has correctly authenticated and they want your action to run
+		 * If we are here the user has correctly authenticated, and they want your action to run
 		 * Include all your action handling code below.
 		 */
 		//unlink( '/path/to/log/files' );